railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. index:: Quotation

 Begin by encoding a customer order.
-To do this, use the menu *Sales Management > Orders > New Quotation*.
+To do this, use the menu :menuselection:`Sales Management --> Orders -> New Quotation`.
 Enter the following information:

 * Customer: Agrolait,